Sports Stars Who Are Currently Behind Bars

 In 2008, bodybuilder Craig Titus was given a prison sentence of between 21 and 55 years for killing his personal assistant in Las Vegas.
 His wife, former Ms. Fitness America Kelly Ryan, was also arrested.
 That's because in 2005, the couple's 28-year-old assistant, Melissa James, was found killed and burned inside of Ryan's Jaguar.
 According to True Crime Daily, James had also been injected with a fatal dose of morphine.
 Meanwhile, Oxygen reports that a taser was used on her, and she was beaten.

 Titus later claimed to police that his assistant injected herself with morphine, and the couple played dumb when they learned she was found inside the Jaguar.
 But surveillance footage caught Ryan buying "seven bottles of lighter fluid" at a Walmart not far from the murder scene.
-The couple then left Las Vegas for Boston, and according to Sportscasting, eventually claimed that James was accidentally killed during a "drug-fueled fight," but admitted to burning her body.
-Their reasoning?
+The couple then left Las Vegas for Boston, and it took authorities nine days to track the duo down.
+They admitted to burning her body.
+And their reasoning?
 They didn't want the body to be found or identified because it would sully their careers.
 Prior to the gruesome crime, Titus and Ryan were a power couple — and not just because they both had bulging muscles — who were well-known in the fitness world, often landing in magazines together.

 For her role, Ryan was sentenced to between six and 26 years behind bars, but was released on parole in 2017.
 Her husband will be eligible for parole in December 2026.